sharikak54/sharikak54.github.io/learn/start.md

 - [m2 (the corner version of M2)](cases/copp_copp); and
 - [Dish / Dish](cases/ldish_ldish).

 Click on the links to those cases to get started on learning them!
 As you do, try clicking into some of the links on each case page.
-In particular, click into the cases' face(s) page(s) to see more information on them, e.g. why we've named those faces the way we have.
+In particular, click into the cases' face page(s) to see more information on them, e.g. why we've named those faces the way we have.

 <!-- TODO At this point we should probably stop and talk about some of the terminology we've been using. -->